skyla643/AI-ZERO-DETECT-SYST/README.md

 This project is an AI-Driven Zero-Day Exploit Detection and Defense System designed to provide robust protection against zero-day vulnerabilities.
 By leveraging advanced AI models, real-time monitoring, and automated response mechanisms, this system aims to detect and neutralize threats before they can exploit unknown vulnerabilities in your infrastructure.

+For a visual and interactive overview, please visit the digital pamphlet at: [AI Zero-Day Detection WebPam](https://skyla643.github.io/AI-ZERO-DETECT-WEBPAM/)

 ## Features

 - **AI-Powered Detection**: Utilizes machine learning models to detect previously unknown vulnerabilities in real-time.